20049510/Contact-Book/README.md

 5.**Usage**

-•	Add a Contact
+- Add a Contact

-•	Fill in the contact form (Name, Email, Phone, Address) and click the "Add Contact" button.
+  Fill in the contact form (Name, Email, Phone, Address) and click the "Add Contact" button.

-•	 View Contacts
+- View Contacts

-•	 Click the "View Contacts" button to load and display all contacts.
+  Click the "View Contacts" button to load and display all contacts.

-•	  Update a Contact
+- Update a Contact

-•	 Click the "Update" button next to the contact you want to update, enter the new details, and save the changes.
+  Click the "Update" button next to the contact you want to update, enter the new details, and save the changes.

-•	  Delete a Contact
+- Delete a Contact

-•	 Click the "Delete" button next to the contact you want to delete.
+  Click the "Delete" button next to the contact you want to delete.

-5.**Project Structure**
+5.##Project Structure

-•	index.html: The frontend HTML file
+- index.html: The frontend HTML file

-•	styles.css: The CSS file for styling the frontend.
+- styles.css: The CSS file for styling the frontend.

-•	 server.js: The backend server file that handles API requests.
+- server.js: The backend server file that handles API requests.

-•	 contacts.db: The SQLite database file that stores contact information (created automatically).
+- contacts.db: The SQLite database file that stores contact information (created automatically).

-6.**Technologies Used**
+6.##Technologies Used

 - Frontend: HTML, CSS, JavaScript

-•	 Backend: Node.js, Express.js, SQLite
+- Backend: Node.js, Express.js, SQLite

-7.**Acknowledgments**
+7.##Acknowledgments

-•	Inspired by simple CRUD applications.
+- Inspired by simple CRUD applications.